Student General Rules And Guidelines

 C. Interim Suspension

-In certain circumstances, the Dean of Student Services (or his or her designee), may impose a College suspension prior to a Judicial Board hearing.
+In certain circumstances, the Dean of Student Affairs (or his or her designee), may impose a College suspension prior to a Judicial Board hearing.

 1. Interim suspension may be imposed only in the following circumstances: